YogeshKhillare04/supply-chain-risk-intelligence/README.md

 # 🚚 Supply Chain Risk Intelligence System

-Predict shipment delivery risk at order checkout using Machine Learning to help logistics and operations teams identify high-risk shipments before dispatch.
+A machine learning project that predicts whether an order is likely to be delivered late using historical supply-chain data.
+The main idea was to identify high-risk shipments before dispatch, so that logistics teams have some time to decide where intervention may be useful.

 ---

 ## 📌 Overview

-Delivery delays damage customer trust and drive up operational support costs.
-In real-world logistics, finding out an order was delayed after the promised window has passed is too late for intervention.
-Once a package is on a long-haul truck, dispatchers cannot easily reroute or expedite it.
+Delivery delays affect both customer experience and operational costs.
+In many cases, knowing that an order was delayed after the promised delivery window has already passed is not very useful.
+I wanted to see whether the information available around order placement could be used to predict late-delivery risk early enough to support action.

-This project builds an end-to-end Machine Learning pipeline to predict **Late Delivery Risk** (`Late_delivery_risk` = 1) using the **DataCo Smart Supply Chain Dataset (180,519 records)**.
+For this project, I used the DataCo Smart Supply Chain Dataset with 180,519 records and built an end-to-end machine learning workflow around the target variable **Late Delivery Risk** (`Late_delivery_risk` = 1) using the **DataCo Smart Supply Chain Dataset (180,519 records)**.

 The objective is not just binary classification, but reliable, calibrated probability risk scoring at **order placement**.
 This gives warehouse and dispatch teams the lead time needed to triage limited intervention capacity (priority picking, carrier reassignment) toward orders that need it most.

 ---

-## 🚀 Key Highlights
+## 🚀 What I worked on

-- 🧹 **Zero-Leakage Preprocessing:** Audited and stripped post-event columns (`Days for shipping (real)`, `Delivery Status`, and actual shipping dates) that create fake 99% accuracy models.
+- 🧹 **Data cleaning and leakage check:** I removed information that would only be known after delivery, such as Days for shipping (real), Delivery Status, and actual shipping dates.
+This was important because keeping these variables can produce unrealistically high model performance.
-- ⚙️ **Production Feature Engineering:** Engineered delivery urgency flags (scheduled transit <= 2 days), financial margin ratios, order timing, and leak-free out-of-fold training aggregations.
+- ⚙️ **Production Feature Engineering:** ECreated features related to delivery urgency, order timing, financial ratios and other leak-free aggregates.
+One example is an urgency flag for shipments with scheduled transit time of 2 days or less.
-- 📊 **Statistical Testing & SQL Suite:** Validated delay drivers with Chi-Square tests (Chi-Square = 37,716.04, p < 0.001) and 24 analytical SQL queries across routing lanes and customer cohorts.
+- 📊 **Statistical Testing & SQL :** Used Chi-Square and T-Test analysis to investigate possible delay drivers and wrote 24 SQL queries covering routing lanes, customer cohorts and other operational patterns.
-- 🤖 **6 ML Models Benchmarked:** Trained Dummy baseline, Logistic Regression, Decision Tree, Random Forest, Extra Trees, and HistGradientBoosting on identical test splits.
+- 🤖 **6 ML Models Comparision:** Compared six classification approaches — Dummy Classifier, Logistic Regression, Decision Tree, Random Forest, Extra Trees and HistGradientBoosting — using the same train/test setup.
-- 🌲 **Calibrated Risk Tiers:** Extra Trees selected for best-in-class probability ranking (**0.891 ROC-AUC**, **0.916 PR-AUC**) and segmented into actionable Low, Medium, and High risk tiers.
+- 🌲 **Risk scoring:** Extra Trees selected for best-in-class probability ranking (**0.891 ROC-AUC**, **0.916 PR-AUC**) and segmented into actionable Low, Medium, and High risk tiers.
-- 🔍 **SHAP & Feature Explainability:** Isolated exact directional delay drivers—confirming Standard Class pushes risk up, while longer scheduled transit buffers reduce delay probability.
+- 🔍 **SHAP & Feature Explainability:** Used SHAP and feature importance analysis to understand which variables were contributing most to the predictions.
 - 🎯 **Deep Error Analysis:** Uncovered that Standard Class shipping accounts for **>95% of all false negatives** due to unobserved variance in 4–6 day delivery windows.
 - 📈 **Forecasting & A/B Simulation:** 7-day seasonal Holt-Winters order volume forecasting and counterfactual A/B intervention testing.
-- 🖥️ **Streamlit Web Application:** Interactive dashboard for real-time risk scoring, operational heatmaps, and plain-English explanations.
+- 🖥️ **Streamlit Web Application:** Streamlit application where an order can be scored and its risk factors can be viewed in a more practical way.
 ---

 ## 📂 Project Workflow